s

 Since your spouse’s behavior is tied to their SSN, it won’t impact your credit score.
 Only your debt management can influence your credit score.
 One exception to this guideline is if you and your spouse apply for and use a joint account, like a mortgage, credit card, or auto loan.

-joint account looks at both your and your spouse’s financial information.
+A joint account looks at both your and your spouse’s financial information.
 You and your spouse are both responsible for repaying the debt, so it appears on both of your credit reports.
 If your spouse is responsible for paying a joint debt and forgets to make the payment, this late payment can be reflected on your credit.
 Or, if your spouse has asked you to co-sign for a loan, this means you’re now legally responsible for the debt.
 Again, it can appear on your credit report.

 Individual accounts don’t automatically become joint accounts after you get married.
-They remain individual accounts unless you refinance or replace them with joint accounts
+They remain individual accounts unless you refinance or replace them with joint accounts.

 What Happens to My Credit Score When I Change My Name?